 For long, utility was assumed to depend only on the absolute levels of our material outcomes.
-However, a large body of research now argues that utility, whether defined in terms of decision-making or hedonic experience, is sharply dependent on the difference between these outcomes and a time-varying reference point - examples include Markowitz [1952], Stigler and Becker [1977], Frank [1985], Constantinides [1990], Easterlin [1995], Clark and Oswald [1996], and Frederick and Loewenstein [1999].
-Two pervasive phenomena in these lines are habituation, e.g., becoming accustomed to an expensive life-style or a physical handicap, and peer comparisons, e.g., caring about relative income.
-Both can be described by a reference point that is determined, respectively, by past outcomes and by the outcomes of peers.
-Moreover, these phenomena appear to be innate - they are present in young children, and have been documented in every known human culture, Brown [1999] - suggesting in turn that they served an evolutionary role in the descent of our species.1
+However, a large body of research now argues that utility, whether defined in terms of decision-making or hedonic experience, is sharply dependent on the difference between these outcomes and a time-varying reference point -examples include Markowitz [1952], Stigler and Becker [1977], Frank [1985], Constantinides [1990], Easterlin [1995], Clark and Oswald [1996], and Frederick and Loewenstein [1999].
+Two pervasive phenomena in these lines are habituation (e.g., becoming accustomed to an expensive life-style or a physical handicap) and peer comparisons (e.g., caring about relative wages or consumption levels); both of which can be described by a reference point that is determined, respectively, by past outcomes and by the outcomes of peers.
+In fact, these phenomena appear to be innate: they are present in young children, and have been documented in every known human culture -Brown [1999].
+Suggesting in turn that they served an evolutionary role in the descent of our species.

 Date: First draft: 5/03.
-This draft: 4/05.
+This draft: 1/05.